Citation, DOI, disclosures and article data

 essential: bone tumor with compatible imaging; tumor arises on the bone source or within the medullary cavity; composed of lamellar/cortical-type bone

-These lesions are benign, slow growing and usually asymptomatic.
-They may be incidentally identified as a mass in the skull or mandible, or as the underlying cause of sinusitis or mucocele formation within the paranasal sinuses.
-When they are multiple, Gardner syndrome should be considered.
+These lesions are benign, slow growing, and usually asymptomatic.
+They may be incidentally identified as a mass in the skull or jaw, or as the underlying cause of sinusitis or paranasal sinus mucocele 5.

-They commonly occur in the head and neck, with the most common locations including:
+Osteomas most commonly occur in bones formed in membrane, almost exclusively occurring in the head 5, with the most common locations including:

-The imaging appearance reflects the underlying pathology, with ivory osteomas appearing as very radiodense lesions, similar to normal cortex, whereas mature osteomas may demonstrate central marrow.
+Osteomas appearing ivory-like as round, very radiodense lesions, similar to the normal cortex 5.
+Mature osteomas may demonstrate central marrow ref.